What to Know Before Adopting a New Pet

 If you do decide to adopt a new pet during the pandemic, you will need to train them to be alone.
 Once quarantine ends, your pet could develop separation anxiety from being around people all the time.
 According to the American Kennel Club (AKC), training a dog to be comfortable alone starts with creating a designated space, such as a crate or exercise pen, adorned with constructive toys or activities to keep your dog busy.
 For step-by-step instructions to properly train your pet, visit the AKC website.
 For a new feline friend, you’ll want to be sure that your cat has activities to do when you’re gone.
 Invest in a cat tree or safe toys to keep your cat entertained when you leave, says PETMD.

 Have an Emergency Kit

-The American Veterinarian Medical Association suggests preparing an emergency kit with least two weeks of food and medicine.
+The American Veterinarian Medical Association suggests preparing an emergency kit with least two weeks of food.
 There’s always the possibility that increased lockdown or catching COVID-19 yourself could make it difficult to get supplies for your pet.

 Should You Get a Pet?

 The decision to get a pet is not something that should be done lightly.
 There are many factors to consider, especially during a pandemic, that could cause unforeseen complications.
 But with a little planning and research, you can make sure that the transition for your pet to their new home will be as smooth as can be.

 Special thanks to Dr. Margaret Post for her help with this article.